Updated: June 4, 2020

 Paint the Towne is offering curbside pickup of take-home kits.
 They are committing to using only new products, increasing cleaning, wearing gloves, social distancing from customers and minimizing staff when possible.
 They have to-go paint kits available every Monday at 10 a.m. with pickup Wednesdays 10 a.m.-7 p.m. only.
 When they open for parties again, class sizes will be limited.

-Sedgwick County Zoo opened to the public May 21.
+Sedgwick County Zoo reopened to the public 5/21.
 All guests must purchase tickets online before visiting to maintain a limited capacity and allow guests to space out.
 Tickets are available in 30-minute blocks from 9 a.m.-2 p.m.
 Zoo Members and senior citizens have the opportunity to purchase early bird tickets at 8 and 8:30 a.m.
 Guests may arrive anytime within the scheduled half-hour block.
 Once inside the Zoo, the duration of your visit isn't limited.
 Guests are encouraged to wear masks, with the opportunity to purchase masks upon entry if needed.
 Hand sanitizing stations are available, restrooms cleaned every 2 hours, and a “Clean Team” is focused on routinely disinfecting frequent touch points.
 Zoo staff are required to wear masks and other appropriate Personal Protective Equipment.
 Social distancing is encouraged with markers in high-traffic areas and capacity inside buildings is monitored and limited based on square footage.
 Paths throughout the Zoo include directional suggestions, with a goal of keeping guests moving in one direction.
 The KOCH Orangutan & Chimpanzee Habitat and the Downing Gorilla Forest are now open!
 Keeper Chats, Animal Extras, Wild Encounters, playgrounds, water fountains, Farms contact yards, boat rides, giraffe feedings, and trams are not currently available.
 The Beastro and other restaurants are operating from outdoor service windows only.
 These restrictions will be lifted during later phases of the reopening plan.

-Tanganyika Wildlife Park reopened to the public on May 9 with hours adjusted to 10 a.m.-4 p.m.
+Tanganyika Wildlife Park reopened to the public 5/9 with hours adjusted to 10 a.m.-4 p.m.
 A few encounter stations are currently open, and some animal experiences are being offered (Penguin Swim, Otter Meet & Greet, etc.).
 The pavilion deli and gift shop are available with limitations.To visit, you must make an online reservation to stagger the entry times and avoid guests showing up at one time and a large crowd forming.
 Currently, 50 people are allowed per 30 minutes to enter the Park, and you can stay as long as you like or until closing.
 The park is also implementing additional cleaning, signage and social distancing protocols based on recommendations from the state of Kansas and the CDC (phasing their opening, requiring online reservations, scheduling extra cleanings of bathrooms and public spaces, wearing masks and gloves when appropriate, etc).

 The Room has reopened and is welcoming groups of up-to ten people to attempt escaping any of their three rooms - Back to the 80s, Temple of Tinar, or The Lucky Lady Saloon.
 They are sanitizing each room after use, and all guests must wash hands.
 Sanitizer is also available in each room.

-Wichita Art Museum is planning on reopening to the general public on June 23 and have developed a plan that prioritizes an abundance of caution for the well-being of employees and visitors.
+Wichita Art Museum is planning on reopening to the general public 6/23 and have developed a plan that prioritizes an abundance of caution for the well-being of employees and visitors.
 New measures for cleaning and sanitizing are being implemented, facial covering will be required, social distancing practices will be followed, and certain galleries will have occupancy limitations.
 The Museum Store and Muse Café will be open, and public programs will also restart with capacity limits and staging to allow social distancing.

 Planning on exploring Wichita soon?
 Please follow safety protocol for our state and county.
-If you’re not quite ready to venture out yet, many Wichita attractions like Exploration Place and Wichita Art Museum are continuing their efforts to provide virtual experiences.